sista-ai/ai-assistant-react/README.md

 ### Change Button Colors

-You can modify the colors of the `VuicButton` for different states:
+You can modify the colors of the `VuicButton` at different states:

 ```js
     const colors = {